brianhigh/lp2da/basic_python_syntax.md

 # Basic Python Syntax

-We will start coding by exploring basic Python syntax.
-First, go through the video lessons, then do some interactive tutorials.
+In this module we will start coding in Python.
+First, go through the video lessons to learn basic Python syntax, then work through some interactive, online tutorials for practice.

 ## Video Lessons